Zhilin123/beyond_annotations/readme.md

-## Beyond annotations: labelling text based on social signals in ecological settings
+## Beyond Annotations: Labelling empathy from the listener's perspective

 This code is an example of how text can be labelled automatically based on social signals revealed in interpersonal communication.